stevehenderson/portico/README.md

 **Thank you portico for sharing this wonderful project!!!**

-Major change log from the upstream version:

-- Changed codebase/propoerties to match my java install
-- Commentedd out   `<verifyJdk location="${jdk.home.win32}" arch="x86"/>` from `hla13.xml` and `ieee1516e.xml` at `codebase\profiles\windows`  This line is needed to compile on x32, and I don't need to.
-Note:  I could have installed an x32 java environment and avoid this..

 ##Building Portico (Windows 10)

 The majority of portico is implemented in Java.
 The CPP builds larelgy wrap the java code with JNI.
 So I recommend building and testing java first.